pvuk/spring_boot_demo/MongoDB_Commands.md

 // Matching document will be updated; In case, no document matching the ID is found, a new document is created
 //
 db.<collectionName>.save({"_id": new ObjectId("jhgsdjhgdsf"), field1: "value", field2: "value"});
-1.5.
-Display Collection Records
-The following commands can be used to retrieve collection records:

 =========================================================================================================================================
 															Update Record